 TGad Editor: modify P524L13-16 as follows:

-For each PPDU, the transmitter selects values for bits x1 through x7 of the scrambler.
-The values selected for bits x1 through x7 should be set to a pseudo-random non-zero state.
-The values selected are sent in the Scrambler Initialization field.
+For each PPDU, the transmitter shall select a non-zero seed value for the scrambler (bits x1 through x7).
+The seed value should be selected in a pseudo-random fashion.
+The values selected are sent in the Scrambler Initialization field of the PLCP header.
 Each data bit in the data field of the PPDU is then XORed with the scrambler output (x4 XOR x7) and the scrambler content shifted once.